jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

         prosthesis the same day)</em>.\n  </li>\n  <li>Shorter and more favorable
-        postoperative for the patient.\n  </li>\n  <li>Best short, medium and long term forecast.\n  </li>  \n</ol> <p>In addition, the Zygomatic Implants protocol guarantees the barrier function of, biomechanical stability and correct distribution of the masticatory forces through the maxillomalar pillars; thus avoiding overloads and occasional fatigue failures. </p>\n"
+        postoperative for the patient.\n  </li>\n  <li>Best short, medium and long term forecast.\n  </li>  \n</ol> <p>In addition, the Zygomatic Implants protocol guarantees the barrier function, biomechanical stability and correct distribution of the masticatory forces through the maxillomalar pillars; thus avoiding overloads and occasional fatigue failures. </p>\n"
     - question: What risks and contraindications exist?